laila12399/lailascoaching/content/how-to-overcome-bullying-trauma.md

 Above all the victim should be secure in their own intuition with a self trust not affected by others, in particular those who clearly trying use one for social stunts of bullying.

 [Best Anti-Bullying Movies](/best-anti-bullying-movies/)

+References
+---
+[^1]: (Peskin et al., 2007) https://www.sciencedirect.com/science/article/abs/pii/S1054139X06004253 Jump back up to sentence in which this source was referenced:

+[^2]: (Biswas et al., 2020) https://www.sciencedirect.com/science/article/pii/S2589537020300201 Jump back up to sentence in which this source was referenced:

+[^3]: (Einarsen & Skogstad, 2008) https://www.tandfonline.com/doi/abs/10.1080/13594329608414854    Jump back up to sentence in which this source was referenced:

+[^1]:    Jump back up to sentence in which this source was referenced:

+[^1]:    Jump back up to sentence in which this source was referenced:

+[^1]:    Jump back up to sentence in which this source was referenced:

+[^1]:    Jump back up to sentence in which this source was referenced:

+[^1]:    Jump back up to sentence in which this source was referenced:

+[^1]:    Jump back up to sentence in which this source was referenced: